andness/learning-truffle/tutorial/part04a-testing.md

 We could create AST nodes directly and execute them, but that's going to get quite unwieldy and as we grow the AST we'll have to constantly rewrite the tests.
-It seems that testing at the interface will be a lot more practical, i.e. program text in, result out.
-So let's try that approach.
+It seems that testing at the interface will be a lot more practical, and natural interface is the program text.
+So program text in, result out.

 For our testing we'll use JUnit 5, so let's start by updating our Maven deps.
 We're going to need the JUnit 5 dependencies, and we also